 Glove padding keeps vibration and rattling out of your hands.
 Comfortable and lightweight.
-Thermoplastic rubber minimizes risk of pinching injuries.
+Thermoplastic rubber minimizes the risk of pinching injuries.
 Extra internal leather to reinforce your thumb and index finger.
 Won’t slip even when your palms are wet.

 Initial chemical odor is quite strong but will go out after a few hours if you air them out.

 HANDYLANDY's anti-vibration gloves feature styrene-butadiene rubber padding on not only the palm but also each individual finger, offering maximum protection.
 There is an adjustable Velcro wrist strap that helps keep the gloves secure while working.

 As with most gloves, there is a marked decrease in dexterity while wearing this product.

 Ergodyne's gloves are molded with a slight curve to help aid with comfort and dexterity.
 They are manufactured using a breathable cotton and nylon knit which keeps the gloves lightweight.
 The fabric also can help the gloves stay snug while you are working.

 Depending on the type of work that you are doing, these gloves can wear more quickly than anticipated.

 The 10-gauge cotton/nylon knit material is easy on the skin.
 The flexible design works on a wide range of hand shapes and sizes.
 They're anti-vibration certified, too.
 Gloves are machine washable, and people praise how well they work during long workdays.

 The adjustable faux leather gloves fit your hands but keep your fingers free.
 They're made to take impact with stride and keep their form through many long days on the job or in the field.
 Breathable material won't irritate your skin.
 They're machine-washable, too.

 There's an odor on the initial uses.
 They run small; check the sizing.